Part-time Direct Support Professional- Independent Services

 NOTE: As a subscriber to the CBP Talent Network, you'll receive monthly emails with information about webinars, career expos, and future opportunities with CBP.

-Compensation and Benefits: The position comes with a full range of employee benefits including a fully paid single/family health insurance plan, paid annual and sick leave, 10 paid holidays, and a generous retirement plan.
+Join our great team of corrections professionals; The position comes with a competitive salary and a full range of employee benefits including a fully paid single/family health insurance plan, paid annual and sick leave, 10 paid holidays, and a public safety retirement.
 For more information on the state employee benefits package, go to ******************

 Summary of Work